 A: Acupuncture is part of a medical system that has been used to diagnose, treat and prevent illness for over 4,000 years.
 Because of its effectiveness, acupuncture is now gaining broad popularity in the U.S. as a holistic complement to Western medical treatments.
-Extremely fine needles are inserted at specific points along bio-energetic pathways which traverse all of the body’s organs and systems.
+Specific points are stimulated along bio-energetic pathways which traverse all of the body’s organs and systems.
 In this gentle but powerful way, acupuncture triggers the body’s own healing mechanisms to eliminate illness and promote optimal health.

-A: Oriental Medicine (OM) is a system of healing that takes into account the multi-dimensional nature (physical, mental, emotional and spiritual) of human beings and strives to bring balance to the ‘whole’ person.
+A: Whole Systems Traditional Chinese Medicine is a system of healing that takes into account the multi-dimensional nature (physical, mental, emotional and spiritual) of human beings and strives to bring balance to the ‘whole’ person.

 It is based on the observation that the body has an innate ability to heal itself.
 Given the right ingredients – appropriate nutrition, adequate rest and rejuvenation, and mental/ emotional balance – the body can heal, repair and recover into good health.
-OM has understood this for thousands of years and works by stimulating and optimizing the body’s natural abilities to restore health.
+Chinese medicine has understood this for thousands of years and works by optimizing the body’s natural abilities to restore health.

 Q: Does it hurt?

 A: Most people are pleasantly surprised to find that receiving acupuncture is a comfortable and relaxing experience.
 Usually, sensations range from none-at-all to a slight pinch followed by warmth, distention, or heaviness.
 Often patients are so relaxed that they fall asleep.

 A: One of the great benefits of Acupuncture is that adverse side effects are extremely rare.
 You can feel secure knowing that our practitioners are State and National Board certified as well as Clean Needle Technique (CNT) certified.
 We use only sterile, single-use, disposable needles.